-If your auditor is required to lodge an ACR and the breach has not been rectified, we will ask you to rectify the breach.
+If your auditor is required to lodge an ACR and the breach has not been rectified, we will ask you to rectify it.

-A penalty of \$4,200 (as indexed each 1 July) can be applied on each individual trustee or the corporate trustee for a breach of the investment strategy requirements.
+A penalty can be applied on each individual trustee or the corporate trustee for a breach of the investment strategy requirements.
 The directors of a corporate trustee are jointly and severally liable to pay this penalty.